2021 SpeedyCash.com 220

 The 2021 SpeedyCash.com 220 was the 11th stock car race of the 2021 NASCAR Camping World Truck Series season, and the 25th iteration of the event.
 The race was held on June 12, 2021 in Fort Worth, Texas at Texas Motor Speedway, a 1.5 mi permanent quad-oval racetrack.
 The race took 147 laps to complete.
 At race's end, John Hunter Nemechek of Kyle Busch Motorsports would win his 10th race overall in the NASCAR Camping World Truck Series and his 4th of the season.
 Chase Elliott, driving a one-off race for GMS Racing, and Grant Enfinger of ThorSport Racing would fill in the rest of the podium, finishing 2nd and 3rd, respectively.

 Background

 The layout of Texas Motor Speedway, the venue where the race was held.

 Texas Motor Speedway is a speedway located in the northernmost portion of the U.S. city of Fort Worth, Texas – the portion located in Denton County, Texas.
 The track measures 1.5 miles (2.4 km) around and is banked 24 degrees in the turns, and is of the oval design, where the front straightaway juts outward slightly.
-The track layout is similar to Atlanta Motor Speedway and Charlotte Motor Speedway (formerly Lowe's Motor Speedway).
-The track is owned by Speedway Motorsports, Inc., the same company that owns Atlanta and Charlotte Motor Speedway, as well as the short-track Bristol Motor Speedway.
+The track layout is similar to Charlotte Motor Speedway.
+The track is owned by Speedway Motorsports.